The basic rules of thumb when choosing a password:

 NB: I wouldn’t recommend putting a password you are really going to use into a password testing/scoring site.

-You could then append or prepend this with a site specific password created using the same method.
+You could then append or prepend this with a site-specific password created using the same method.
 ‘I like using Facebook’ becomes, ‘1luF’.
-Maybe I decide that social media accounts always append and use a symbol to join them, say an ampersand. now I have a unique password for Facebook like so: mhbwd+U2Basr&1luF.
+Maybe I decide that social media accounts always append and use a symbol to join them, say an ampersand.
+Now I have a unique password for Facebook like so: mhbwd+U2Basr&1luF.

-By doing this I find I can make memorable, unique and secure passwords for all of my accounts.
+By doing this I find I can make memorable, unique and secure passwords for all my accounts.

-Never give out your password.
+And finally, never give out your password.
 If someone phones you from a company whose services you use, they should never, ever ask you for your password—if they do they are not legit.